-V .
-CULTURAL RESOUR CES - Would the project Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact ٧.
-COLTONAL NESCON SES - Would the project a) Cause a substantial adhistorical resource as d dverse change in the significance of a efined in §15064.5? \boxtimes b) lverse change in the significance of an e pursuant to §15064.5? c) Directly or indirectly de or site or unique geolog stroy a unique paleontological resource jic feature? d) Disturb any human rer of formal cemeteries? mains, including those interred outside SUBSTANTIATION (Check if the project is located in Resources overlays or cite results of · · · · · · · · · · · · · · · · · · · ogical 🗌
+/ .
+CULTURAL RESOUR CES - Would the project Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact a) Cause a substantial a dverse change in the significance of a lefined in §15064.5? b) dverse change in the significance of an e pursuant to §15064.5? c) Directly or indirectly de or site or unique geolog stroy a unique paleontological resource gic feature? $\boxtimes$ d) Disturb any human re of formal cemeteries? mains, including those interred outside $\boxtimes$ SUBSTANTIATION (Check if the project is located in Resources overlays or cite results of ogical 🗌

-- V a) This project will not cause a substantial adverse change in the significance of an historical resource because the project site is not located on or near any known historical resource, as defined in §15064.5. - V b) This project will not cause a substantial adverse change in the significance of an archaeological resource because no resources have been identified on the site.
-The San Bernardino County Museum was notified of this project and had no comment regarding archaeological resources on the site, as defined by §15064.5.
+- V a) This project will not cause a substantial adverse change in the significance of an historical resource because the project site is not located on or near any known historical resource, as defined in §15064.5. - Vb) This project will not cause a substantial adverse change in the significance of an archaeological resource because no resources have been identified on the site.
 To reduce the potential for impacts, a CDP note will require developers to halt all work if archaeological, paleontological and/or historical resources are uncovered during land disturbance, grading and or construction activities.
-A qualified expert (e.g. archaeologist or paleontologist), as determined by County Planning in consultation with the County Museum shall be hired to record any find and recommend any further mitigation. - V c) Directly or indirectly, this project will not destroy a unique paleontological resource or site or unique geologic feature because Land Use Services notified the San Bernardino County Museum of this project and they had no comment regarding paleontological resources on the site.
+A qualified expert (e.g. archaeologist or paleontologist), as determined by County Planning in consultation with the County Museum shall be hired to record any find and recommend any further mitigation. - V c) Directly or indirectly, this project will not destroy a unique paleontological resource or site or unique geologic feature because no such resource has been identified on the project site.
 To reduce the potential for impacts, a CDP note will require developers to halt all work if archaeological, paleontological and/or historical resources are uncovered during land disturbance, grading and or construction activities.
 A qualified expert (e.g. archaeologist or paleontologist), as determined by County Planning in consultation with the County Museum shall be hired to record any find and recommend any further mitigation. - V d) This project will not disturb any human remains, including those interred outside of formal cemeteries because no such burial grounds are identified in the project area.
-If any human remains are discovered during construction of future residences, the developer is required to contact the County Coroner, County Museum for determination of appropriate measures, and a Native American representative, if the remains are determined to be of Native American origin.
+If any human remains are discovered during future construction activities, the developer is required to contact the County Coroner, County Museum for determination of appropriate measures, and a Native American representative, if the remains are determined to be of Native American origin.
 The CDP note will state: "If archaeological, paleontological and/or historical resources are uncovered during ground disturbing activities, all work in that area shall cease immediately until written clearance by County Planning is provided indicating that satisfactory mitigation has been implemented.
 A qualified expert (e.g. archaeologist or paleontologist), as determined by County Planning in and the County Museum shall be hired to record the find and recommend any further mitigation.
 The developer shall implement such mitigations to the satisfaction of County Planning.
 If possible human remains are encountered during any earthmoving activities, all work shall stop and the San Bernardino County Coroner must be notified.
 State law requires the Native American Heritage Commission (NAHC) to be notified in the event the remains are determined to be human and of Native American decent, in accordance with California Public Resources Code Section 5097.98."